 Dark Hedges 2022 Programme

-The Dark Hedges International Film Festival returns to Belfast with its biggest-ever lineup with a week of screenings both physically and digitally from the 24th to the 31st of October.
+The Dark Hedges International Film Festival returns to Belfast for a week of screenings just in time for Halloween running both physically and digitally from Monday 24th October until Monday 31st October.

 Now into its third year, the festival’s programme continues to showcase an eclectic mix of cult short films and new features screened alongside cult classics within the horror, fantasy and sci-fi genres made by filmmakers across the globe.